 - Quebec (the home of General Wolfe).

-Students are allocated a House as they join the School.
+Pupils are allocated a House as they join the School.
 Sisters and family members are assigned to the same House and the daughters of Walthamstow Hall ‘old girls’ can also be a member of the same House as their mother was.
-Every student has a House shirt and blazer lapel badge in their House colour.
+Every pupil has a House shirt and blazer lapel badge in their House colour.

 - Chartwell – Royal Blue